 2nd Lieutenant James M. Ryan

-John Long was the oldest member of this crew, and perhaps the only one to be drafted into service.
+Johnny Long was the oldest member of this crew, and apparently the only one to be drafted into service.
 He was married to Luella Long, who never remarried.
+His pilot spoke of him as a serious gunner and the coffee drinker of the crew, and as having a somewhat fatherly demeanor to the younger men.
+Long smuggled a carpenter toolbox on board to work on projects overseas.

 Sgt.
 Bill Abel, Tail Gunner